Darrin Rose: Career

 Rose started stand-up after watching the Jerry Seinfeld documentary Comedian.
 He had his own stand-up special on CTV, which earned him a Canadian Screen Award nomination for Best Performance in a Comedy/Variety Special.
 He did stand-up on The Late Late Show twice, and was on Last Comic Standing.
 Rose got his first big break on TV when he became a regular on Much Music's Video on Trial, and its spin-off Love Court.
 He later played Bill the Bartender on the CBC Television series Mr. D, and was nominated for Canadian Screen Award for Best Supporting Actor in a Comedy for his role.
 He was the host of Match Game on the Comedy Network, the Canadian version of the long-running American game show.
 He played Coach Malloy in the Disney movie The Swap and attended the premiere in Hollywood.
 He wrote on the CBS sitcom Happy Together starring Damon Wayans Jr. in Los Angeles.
+He plays Doc on Letterkenny, and Will/Dad on the HBO Max show Home Sweet Rome.
 He wrote and directed the short film One Last Last Heist, which played at many film festivals and was an Official Selection of the Tribeca Film Festival, where it was nominated for Best Narrative Short.
+Sony developed One Last Last Heist for television.